quilla3/data-analytics-portfolio/hadoop-mini-projects/04-hbase-tables/README.md

-# Design and implementation of HBase table
+# HBase Table Design and Implementation

 ## Scope
-This project is to design, implement, and query HBase tables.
+This mini-project focuses on designing, implementing, and querying HBase tables using the HBase shell.
+You will practice creating tables with column families, loading sample data, retrieving multi-version cells, performing updates, and altering schemas.

 ## Task Specification
 ### Task 1: Design and Implementation of HBase Table